VertigoRay/LTEC6800.ray.pillers.us/_pages/assignment5.md

 I quickly found [Accord LMS](https://www.accordlms.com), but it felt like a cheaply made system.
 I wanted something that felt more like a game.
 I honestly considered custom development, but I knew that would not be a valid consideration for the scope of a single assignment.
-As I trogged on across the internet, I found myself at my wits end.
+As I trogged on across the internet, I found myself at my wit's end.
 Just when I thought that the ideal platform didn't exist, I found myself outside a home...page.
 The home...page had laughter, music, and conversations.
 I could hear the rolling of dice and the sound of chips hitting the table.
 What form of home...page was this?

 Turns out, I had stumbled upon [Growth Engineering](https://www.growthengineering.co.uk).
-Growth Engineering's [Academy LMS](https://www.growthengineering.co.uk/academy-lms/) is build entirely around gamification.
+Growth Engineering's [Academy LMS](https://www.growthengineering.co.uk/academy-lms/) wass built entirely around gamification.
 Academy LMS has [all of the gamification my heart desired](https://www.growthengineering.co.uk/academy-lms/academy-lms-feature-list/) and more:

 - Points (Experience Points (XP)) (Bohyun, 2015; Kocadere & Çağlar, 2018; Subhash & Cudney, 2018; Tsay et al., 2018)